unframed/SQLAbstract.php/README.md

 From CRUD to paginated search and filter without SQL injection.

-The `SQLAbstract` abstract class provides support for the common feature requests in any SQL database application: Create, Read, Update, Delete, seach, filter and paginate results in variable orders and size.

-Without SQL injection, if you care.

-And eventually with database table prefixes, because legacy rules.

-The implementations of `SQLAbstract` allow their applications to access the database consistently, safely, limitedly and using the same code, regardless of the context of execution, inside or outside of a legacy framework.

-For instance, `SQLAbstractPDO` and `SQLAbstractWPDB` support plugins that can run the same code in and out of WordPress.

-Also, `SQLAbstract` works great with [JSONModel.php](https://github.com/unframed/JSONModel.php).

-### Where Less Is More

-I avoided the time-sink of writing yet another buggy SQL compiler by making the assumtion that when anything more complex than an SQL `WHERE` expression is required to query the database, then one or more SQL views must be created.

-Create as much SQL views as required and you will avoid the time-sink of maintaining complicated SQL statements entangled in PHP code and dispersed in your application's sources.

 Requirements
 ---
 - provide conveniences to query SQL without injection, inside and outside of a legacy framework